erinvdoyle/tarot/README.md

 <img src="assets/documentation/drawdeck.png" height="300px"/>
 </p>

-- The Tarot Deck starting mode is the deck of cards, featuring the back of one of the cards
+- The Tarot Deck starting mode features the back of the deck of cards

-- When the visitor clicks on the deck, as instructed in the h3 above it, the deck shakes and plays a shuffle sound
+- When the visitor clicks on the deck, as instructed by the h3 above it, the deck shakes and plays a shuffle sound

 <p align="center">
 <img src="assets/documentation/drawnav.png" width="250px"/>
 </p>

-- There are three navigation buttons: The sound toggle, the "Draw" button" and the "Exit" button
+- There are three navigation buttons: The sound toggle, the *Draw* button and the *Exit* button

 <p align="center">
 <img src="assets/documentation/drawbutton.png" height="450px"/>
 </p>

-- When the visitor taps "Draw", a magical chime sound plays, and a card is chosen at random and displayed
+- When the visitor clicks "Draw", a magical chime sound plays, and a card is chosen at random and displayed face up
-  - An h3 banner appears below the card, instructing the visitor to tap the card again to read its meaning
+- An h3 banner appears below the card, instructing the visitor to tap the card to read its meaning

 <p align="center">
 <img src="assets/documentation/drawmeaning.png" height="400px"/>
 </p>

-- When the card is tapped, the h3 disappears, and the card meaning or fortune is revealed
+- When the card is tapped, the h3 disappears, and the card meaning is revealed

-- From this point, the visitor can choose to "Redraw" another card and repeat the same process for a new fortune, or "Exit" back to the starting area
+- From this point, the visitor can choose to *Redraw* another card and repeat the same process for a new fortune, or *Exit* back to the starting area

 ### Navigation Buttons